return42/sphkerneldoc/linux_src_doc/lib/bitmap_c.rst

 carefully filter out these unused bits from impacting their results.

-These operations actually hold to a slightly stronger rule: if you don't input any bitmaps to these ops that have some unused bits set, then they won't output any set unused bits in output bitmaps.

 The byte ordering of bitmaps is more natural on little endian architectures.
 See the big-endian headers include/asm-ppc64/bitops.h and include/asm-s390/bitops.h